Matteo Farina: Life

 Matteo Farina was born on 19 September 1990 in Avellino (the birthplace of his paternal grandfather) as the second of two children born to Miky Farina (a bank clerk) and Paola Sabbatini (a housewife); his elder sister was Erika whom he was close to.
 Farina was baptized on 28 October in the Ave Maris Stella parish church in Brindisi where the Farina's lived.

-Farina made his first confession (Reconciliation) when he was eight and on 4 June 2000 made his First Communion; he received Confirmation on 10 May 2003 from the Archbishop of Brindisi-Ostuni, Settimo Todisco.
-For his Confirmation he selected his older sister to be his sponsor due to their close relationship.
-Farina also had a dream during the night of 2-3 January 2000, in which he saw Saint Pio of Pietrelcina who revealed to him the secret of Christian happiness, urging Farina to spread this knowledge to others; this dream made him realize that he was meant to evangelize this secret in order to lead others to God.
+Farina made his first confession (Reconciliation) when he was eight and on 4 June 2000 made his First Communion; he received confirmation on 10 May 2003 from the Archbishop of Brindisi-Ostuni, Settimo Todisco.
+For his confirmation he selected his older sister to be his sponsor due to their close relationship.
+Farina also had a dream during the night of 2–3 January 2000, in which he saw Pio of Pietrelcina who revealed to him the secret of Christian happiness, urging Farina to spread this knowledge to others; this dream made him realize that he was meant to evangelize this secret in order to lead others to God.

-Throughout his life, he had a deep devotion to Saint Francis of Assisi and to Saint Pio of Pietrelcina and would recite the rosary each day and read the Gospel; he also made his confession once a week.
+Throughout his life, he had a deep devotion to Francis of Assisi and to Pio of Pietrelcina and would recite the rosary each day and read the Gospel; he also made his confession once a week.
 Farina also attended Eucharistic Adoration often.
-Farina also had a devotion to Saint Gemma Galgani and Blessed Pier Giorgio Frassati while the writings of Saint Thérèse of Lisieux inspired him.
+Farina also had a devotion to Gemma Galgani and Pier Giorgio Frassati while the writings of Thérèse of Lisieux inspired him.
 From his father he acquired a strong liking for music and he was trained to play several musical instruments by his father while with his friends and he formed a music band called "No Name".
 His friends would often refer to Farina as "the moralizer" since he often spoke about God and encouraged peace.
 He also had a passion for chemistry and considered continuing his studies in the environmental engineering field.
 He liked information technology during his time at school.
 Farina created a fund for the missions in Mozambique and deposited his savings there while urging his parents to replace Christmas shopping with sending something to the poor of Africa.
 In April 2007, he began dating a girl named Serena (with whom he remained until his death) and referred to her once as "the most beautiful gift that the Lord could give."